afborchert/csp/README.md

 implementation, albeit based on C++ and yacc, that supports a small subset of CSP.
-A utility is provided that allows to interactively follow possible traces or to check non-interactively for a process _P_ if a trace is member of _traces_(_P_), which in case of non-deterministic processes, did not happen to be refused.
+A utility is provided that allows to interactively follow possible traces or to check non-interactively for a process _P_ if a trace is member of _traces_(_P_) if, in case of non-deterministic processes, it did not happen to be refused.

 ## Downloading and building